Phone-GWP-group

 Packaging colour psychology can have a surprisingly large impact on the success of your products

-Colour psychology is – in essence – the emotions, feelings or associations that specific colours elicit.
+Colour psychology is, in essence, the emotions, feelings, or associations that specific colours elicit.

-Using combinations of colours
+Using a combination of colours

 To create a striking packaging design that truly reflects your brand purpose or the characteristics of your products, it is usually necessary to use more than a single colour.